Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Rincón Surf School

 A surf school near Sandy Beach with board rentals and a range of lessons.
 We booked a 3 day surf class with 3 hour morning lessons starting at 8am.
-After some onshore basics, the paddled out to begin surfing!
+After some onshore basics, we paddled out to begin surfing!

-Day 2 - Playa Maria.
+• Day 2 - Playa Maria.
 The second day was very similar to the first but at a different beach.
 With practice, we were able to catch several more waves with less assistance.
 An onshore photographer even snapped a few photos!
 While waiting in the lineup, we spotted sea turtles swimming in the reef beneath our boards.
 It was a magical experience.

-Day 3 - Playa Don Antonio.
+• Day 3 - Playa Don Antonio.
 My third and final surf lesson was the most rewarding.
-We were able to watch for, catch and ride about half of the waves without the help of our instructor.
+We were able to wait for, catch and ride about half of the waves without the help of our instructor.
 From never having surfed before to riding waves on my own felt so rewarding.

 A surf lesson in Rincón is worth every moment for anyone who loves the ocean!
 It’s a mix of high energy and relaxation while being surrounded by stunning nature.
-The only advice to anyone learning to surf is be ready to paddle a lot!
+The only advice to anyone learning to surf is to be ready to paddle a lot!
 It’s all worth it once you ride a wave!
 Book Lessons Here.

-Rincon Sights
+Rincón Sights

 Punta Higüero Lighthouse.
 Located at the south end of Domes Beach is a Spanish style lighthouse and lookout point.
 It’s a nice place to watch surfers, spot for whales or enjoy a meal and drink at the cliffside restaurant, Ola Sunset Cafe.